xebia/essentials/web/README.md

 # Statically generated site for the Xebia Essentials cards

-The site is generated using [Jekyll](http://jekyllrb.com/) and the content is writting in [Markdown](http://daringfireball.net/projects/markdown).
+The site is generated using [Jekyll](http://jekyllrb.com/) and the content is written in [Markdown](http://daringfireball.net/projects/markdown).

-Every markdown file not prefixed with an underscore will be converted to html, injected into the specified layout and published under `{{site.url}}/filename` and linked to from both it's category and `{{site.url}}/all`.
+Every markdown file not prefixed with an underscore will be converted to html, injected into the specified layout and published under `{{site.url}}/filename` and linked to from both its category and `{{site.url}}/all`.
 This behaviour is specified under `_plugins/categories.rb`.

 Pull requests are more than welcome!